theizrael/scrollbar-anywhere/README.md

 # Scrollbar Anywhere

-An extension for Google Chrome that makes it possible to to scroll pages as if the scrollbar was right under your pointer. i am in the process of make it functional for atom as a package in the future, any help is welcome.
+An extension for Google Chrome that makes it possible to to scroll pages as if the scrollbar was right under your pointer. i am in the process of make it functional for Atom as a package in the future, any help is welcome.

 If you want grab-and-drag style scrolling, just set it up in the options.